ahmadfajar/vue3-mdb-docs/docs/components/inputs/numeric-field.md

 ---
 outline: [2, 3]
-description: A component that let users enter numeric text into an UI.
+description: Numeric Field is a component that let users enter numeric text into an UI.
 ---

 # Numeric Field